seanmcquaid/mcquaid-stacks-cli/turbo-next-ssr/docs/file-structure.md

 ## /hooks

 This is where all of your custom hooks will live.
+I have a `services` directory for hooks that are related to API calls with TanStack Query.

 ## /i18n